 My debt repayment plan officially started again in January 2015.
 I vowed to get current on all my bills and begin the process of eliminating my debt.
-So far it has been an interesting journey.
+At the time, I had several installment loans and credit card debt.
+So far, it has been an interesting journey.
 Besides seeing the numbers get a little smaller each month, something else happened.
 My credit score went up by 168 points in only eight months.
 That was amazing.
-When I checked my score last August I was in complete shock to see that much improvement.
-In today’s post, I want to share with you some things that I did when I raised my credit score.
-You should learn how to increase your credit score by 100 points as well.
+When I checked my score in August 2015, I was completely shocked to see that much improvement.
+In today’s post, I want to share with you some things I did when I raised my credit score.
+You should also learn how to increase your credit score by 100 points.

-The first thing that I did was to get current on every bill that I had.
+The first thing I did was get current on every bill I had.
 It didn’t matter if it was a student loan or credit card bill.
-I made sure that I got up to date with each and every one of them.
+I made sure I got up to date with each one of them.
 I also set up automatic payments for a couple of my bills.
 That was huge for me.
-I’ve never had the discipline to do that in the past, but I was focused on making this happen.
+I’ve never had the discipline to do that before, but I was focused on making this happen.
 35% of your credit score is your payment history.
 I had to make sure that my payment history was getting better.

 You may be asking how I got current.
-If it was a debt or bill that was only a few days past due, I paid the bill including the late fee.
+If it was a debt or bill that was only a few days past due, I paid the bill, including the late fee.
 If it was something that was between 30-60 days past due, I called the company.
 I let them know that I wanted to get current.
-I was able to either pay the companies what I owed them or they set me up on a plan.
-Basically, I had to make 3 months’ worth of payments on time.
+I was able to either pay the companies what I owed them, or they set me up on a plan.
+I had to make 3 months’ worth of payments on time.
 Once that was completed, I’d be current.
-Believe it or not, it wasn’t that hard making the payments either.
-If you want to increase your credit score by 100 points, you’ll do the same thing.
+Believe it or not, making the payments wasn’t that hard either.
+You’ll do the same thing if you want to increase your credit score by 100 points.

 Stopped Using My Credit Cards